hphelion/documentation/hpcloudconsole.md

 * Floating IPs
 * Security Groups

-As you use HP Public Cloud, click on the "Overview" options any time to query current usage as well as usage during specific time frames.
+As you use HP Helion Public Cloud, click on the "Overview" options any time to query current usage as well as usage during specific time frames.

 ####Create an instance#### {#Instance}

 An instance is a virtual server.

-**Note**: HP Public Cloud provides a list of images from which you can boot an instance.
-While you can also boot from an HP Public Cloud instance you have launched using "Images and Snapshots," it is unnecessary to get up and running and beyond the scope of this document.
+**Note**: HP Helion Public Cloud provides a list of images from which you can boot an instance.
+While you can also boot from an HP Helion Public Cloud instance you have launched using "Images and Snapshots," it is unnecessary to get up and running and beyond the scope of this document.

 1. Click "Instances" under "Manage Compute" in the left-hand navigation.